-Pitbull puppies are adorable, despite the ugly name they have made for themselves following aggression acts.
+Pitbull puppies are adorable, despite the ugly name they have made for themselves following aggressive acts.
 Well, if you train him well, you will not have to worry about aggressive behavior.
 Now, when you first bring him home, allow him to socialize with everyone from the beginning.
-You should al house train your Pitbull puppy as soon as you get home.
+You should also start to train your Pitbull puppy as soon as you get home.

 How to house train a puppy Pitbull

 House training your puppy is going to need a lot of patience and consistency throughout the whole process.
 It is therefore important to prepare your home for him before he gets home.
 You will need to observe his behavior and determine his patterns.
 However, do not despair as I am going to guide you as you house train your pitbull puppy.

 When you first bring your puppy home, you should create a schedule immediately.
 Remember that he is going to stick to what you teach him from the very first day you bring him home.
 Adjust a feeding and bathroom breaks routine that you will stick to from the very first day with your pitbull puppy.